 HACA's subsidiary, Austin Affordable Housing Corporation, operates a continuum of homeownership preparation and assistance programs.
-AAHC's Down Payment Assistance Program and Lease-to-Own program both encourage HACA residents who are prepared to transition to homeownership to explore affordable housing opportunities throughout the city of Austin, nearby unincorporated areas, and in surrounding counties - in an effort to find housing that will best meet their needs.
+AAHC's Down Payment Assistance Program, Equity CLT, and Six-Star programs encourage HACA residents who are prepared to transition to homeownership to explore affordable housing opportunities throughout the city of Austin, nearby unincorporated areas, and in surrounding counties - in an effort to find housing that will best meet their needs.
+AAHC currently has over 5,400 units in its portfolio and 700 more under construction.
+AAHC's properties accept vouchers and serve over 442 voucher holders with over 70 families in high opportunity areas.